neilbrown/gnubee-tools/README.md

 this can be on an SD card, USB storage, or SATA device (including md-raid or LVM2).
 This filesystem must be named "GNUBEE-ROOT" and `findfs` must be able to find it.
-The default config only builds support for xfs and ext4.
+The default config builds support for xfs, ext4, and btrfs.

 This package contains config files and scripts to build a kernel and an initramfs, in a format that can be written to flash.